vishvAsa/notes/sapiens/branches/Trans-eurasian/japan/spirituality/hagakure/bennet-translation/0/HAGAKURE_IN_CONTEXT.md

 Properly titled *Hagakure-kikigaki* \(literally “Dictations given hidden by leaves”\), *Hagakure* is now one of the most famous treatises on *bushido*.
 Completed in 1716, the content consists of approximately 1,300 vignettes and contemplations of varying lengths, divided into 11 books.
 It covers the people, history, and traditions of the Saga domain[^3] in the southern Japanese island of Kyushu, and also records anecdotes about warriors from other provinces.
 Although some of the content is abstract in nature, the pages are filled with engaging stories about the feats of individual samurai and the maelstrom of retainership, premised by a balance of insanity and equanimity, rather than a convoluted philosophical discourse.

+[^3]: The Saga domain is also known as the Hizen domain and Nabeshima domain.
+It is located in the Hizen province in the modern-day prefecture of Saga on the southern island of Kyushu.
+The region was originally controlled by the Ryūzōji clan, of whom the Nabeshima were originally vassals.
+Nabeshima Naoshige became the guardian of Ryūzōji Takanobu’s son, Takafusa, when he was killed in battle in 1584.
+In 1590 Toyotomi Hideyoshi allowed the Nabeshima clan to usurp the region, and the Ryūzōji hegemony was superseded with Naoshige becoming the first Nabeshima daimyo of the fiefdom.

 The first two books of *Hagakure* are believed to have been dictated by Yamamoto Jōchō \(1659–1719\), a middle-ranking retainer of Nabeshima Mitsushige \(1632–1700\), daimyo of the Hizen \(Saga\) province, to fellow clansman Tashiro Tsuramoto \(1678–1748\).
 Books 3 to 6 are about the Nabeshima lords and episodes that occurred in the Saga domain; Books 7 to 9 delve into the “meritorious feats” of Saga warriors; Book 10 is a critique of samurai from other provinces; and Book 11 provides supplementary information about miscellaneous events and various aspects of warrior culture.

 Although Jōchō undoubtedly provided a fair proportion of the information contained in Book 3 onwards, given that some of the entries relate to people and happenings after his death, Tashiro Tsuramoto clearly pieced together much of the content from other sources.
 Thus, although the book is commonly attributed to Jōchō, it was ultimately Tsuramoto’s abiding efforts that brought it to fruition.

 The content is censorious of the Tokugawa shogunate \(the warrior government based in Edo\) in some sections as a reaction to restrictive decrees that reduced samurai to a “mechanical cog in the bureaucratic wheel of state.”[^4] It was also critical of the actions of certain eminent warriors of the Saga domain.
 Because of its somewhat guileless critiques of local dignitaries, and the effete ways of metropolitan “Kamigata” warriors of Edo and Kyoto, *Hagakure* was treated cautiously as a “forbidden text,” and secretly circulated only among members of the Saga domain until it was thrust into the limelight and popularized in the militaristic atmosphere of the 1930s and 1940s.
 The content was considered too inflammatory for *Hagakure* to be openly endorsed within the Saga domain, and it was not even used as a text in the domain school, Kōdōkan, where young Saga warriors were educated.
 Given the book’s far-reaching recognition today, however, it has become a source of great pride for the people of modern-day Saga Prefecture.

+[^4]: Eiko Ikegami, *The Taming of the Samurai*, p.
+297

 Modern interest in *Hagakure* transpired through a resurgent fascination in the traditions of *bushido*, ironically after the samurai class had been dismantled as Japan embarked on its quest to modernize.
 Although the samurai class was brought to an end during the Meiji period \(1868–1912\), it did not mean the end of *bushido* as a gripping, emotive force.
 Many samurai traditions, including the martial arts, were briefly suspended in the early Meiji surge of modernization, only to be revived from the mid-1880s.
 At this time, the cultural pendulum began to swing in a more blatantly nationalist direction, where Western technology was complemented by “Japanese spirit” \(*wakon-yōsai*\).

 By the later 1880s, as Garon observes, “intellectuals, local elites, and officials broadly agreed on the need to foster ‘a sense of nation’ in the masses if Japan were to modernize and compete with Western rivals.”[^5] It is precisely in this period that questions of “Japaneseness,” that is, the essence of what it meant to be Japanese, became a prominent matter of debate.
 In many ways, the Japanese were feeling their way as they attempted to form a national identity, and according to Doak, this epoch signified the “first important moment in Japanese nationalism when culture, as a code for conceptualizing the collective identity of the Japanese as a single people, was mobilized in agendas that spanned the political spectrum.”[^6]

+[^5]: S. Garon, *Molding Japanese Minds*, p.
+8

 Prominent scholars such as Inoue Tetsujirō sought to bind *bushido* to the service of the state by associating it with patriotism and devotion to the emperor.
 His contemporary, the passionate Christian Uchimura Kanzō, reinterpreted the meaning of *bushido*, equating it with loyalty to Jesus Christ.
 The most influential *bushido* commentator of modern times is undoubtedly Nitobe Inazō.
 He published *Bushido: The Soul of Japan* in English, in which he portrayed a Christianized account of *bushido* for Western readers as the backbone of Japanese morality, and suggested it was a perfect base upon which Christianity could be grafted and evangelized in Japan.
 He stressed such virtues as honesty, justice, courtesy, courage, compassion, sincerity, honor, duty, loyalty, and self-control.
 He argued that *bushido* had evolved among the feudal warriors, but its values had been inherited by all echelons of Japanese society.

+[^6]: Kevin Doak, *A History of Nationalism in Modern Japan: Placing the People*, p.
+195

 With momentous popular and symbolic appeal, *bushido* and other vestiges of warrior culture, such as the traditional martial arts, seemed an increasingly irresistible, albeit highly romanticized, feature of the cultural makeup of the Japanese nation.
 Harumi Befu referred to this phenomenon as the “samuraization” of the Japanese people, in which “characteristics such as loyalty, perseverance, and diligence that were said to be held by a small \(but elite\) segment of the population—the samurai—were gradually extended through propaganda, education, and regulation to cover the whole of the population.”[^7]

 In particular, *Hagakure’s* underlying theme of absolute loyalty to one’s lord to the extent that a warrior must be prepared to die in the course of duty, a notion symbolized by the legendary phrase, “The Way of the warrior is to be found in dying” \(*Bushidō to iu wa shinu koto to mitsuketari*\) fitted well with Japan’s burgeoning militarism because, as Ikegami points out, of the “combination of the cult of death with the ideal of faithful and efficacious devotion to the public good.”[^8]

+[^7]: H. Befu, *Japan: An Anthropological Introduction*, pp. 50–52

 The first time *Hagakure* was published in print and became known outside the province of Saga was in March 1906.
 Elementary school teacher Nakamura Ikuichi compiled a selection of aphorisms and published them in book form.
 It was not until 1935 that the entire text was published in Kurihara Arano’s *Hagakure Shinzui* \(“Essence of *Hagakure”*\), followed by the carefully annotated *Hagakure Kōchū* \(“*Hagakure* collation”\) in 1940.
 It was from this juncture that *Hagakure* finally emerged from the mists of obscurity.
 Its popularity was further facilitated by prominent Japanese philosopher Watsuji Tetsurō and ethics historian Furukawa Tetsushi’s combined work, *Hagakure*, which was also published in 1940 by the major publishing house Iwanami Bunko.
 This pocket-sized, three volume set made *Hagakure* available to the masses.
 Although there was no major *Hagakure* boom *per se*, it was still a popular read among soldiers mobilized by the Japanese war machine.[^9]

+[^8]: Ikegami, Op.
+Cit., p.
+288

 Following the phenomenon of the suicidal *kamikaze* pilots, and the actions of Japanese soldiers in World War II who were feared for their fanaticism in the face of death, books such as *Hagakure* were later subject to intense criticism as being tools for militaristic propaganda that sought to instil Japanese youth with an indomitable sense of patriotism, and prepare them to sacrifice their own lives for the emperor and the mother country. *Hagakure* provided a powerful and emotive creed for wartime ultranationalists, in no small part due to its one-dimensional affirmation of loyalty to the point of sacrificing one’s life by entering a ‘death frenzy’ \(*shini-gurui*\) of deadly fury.
 Was this, however, an accurate interpretation of *Hagakure’s* true intent?

+[^9]: Koike Yoshiaki, *Hagakure–Bushi to Hōkō*, p.
+44

 Foreign and Japanese critics in the postwar period blamed *bushido* as representing all that was most detestable in Japanese wartime behavior.
 Many Japanese renounced *bushido* as part of the misguided militaristic ideology that resulted in Japan’s ensuing defeat and shame, and also as unsuited to a new post-war democratic society.